A Unified Picture of Short and Long Gamma-ray Bursts from Compact Binary Mergers: Origin of the precursor flare and extended emission, and comparison of BH-powered and HMNS-powered jets

 \section{Origin of the precursor flare and extended emission, and comparison of BH-powered and HMNS-powered jets}

-Figure~\ref{fig:lightcurve} utilizes the light curves of \lbGRB 211211A (black) and \sbGRB 930131A (gray) to illustrate the connection between the underlying physics of the compact object (orange labels) and the various phases observed in the \cbGRB light curve (yellow for \sbGRBs, blue for \lbGRBs, and green for preceding and succeeding phases).
-A \sbGRB can be powered by either a BH with a light accretion disk or a long-lived HMNS before it eventually collapses into a BH.
+Figure~\ref{fig:lightcurve} utilizes the light curves of \lbGRB 211211A (black) and \sbGRB 160821B (gray) to illustrate the connection between the underlying physics of the compact object (orange labels) and the various phases observed in the \cbGRB light curve (yellow for \sbGRBs, blue for \lbGRBs, and green for preceding and succeeding phases).
+A \sbGRB can be powered either by a BH with a light accretion disk, or as inferred by the kilonova observations of GRB 160821B -- by a long-lived HMNS \citep{Lamb2019}, before collapsing into a BH.
 A \lbGRB is fueled by a BH surrounded by a massive accretion disk, as the dimensionless magnetic flux threading the BH steadily accumulates.
 The origin of the precursor flare and the EE are discussed below.

 Up to this point, we have presented both HMNS-powered and BH-powered jets as potential contributors to \sbGRBs.
 However, there is no evidence indicating the existence of two distinct sub-populations among \sbGRBs, suggesting that only one of these engines is responsible for producing the majority of \sbGRBs.
 Table~\ref{tab:scenarios} summarizes the origin of \sbGRBs and \lbGRBs, as well as the outcomes of the different types of mergers, as predicted in both scenarios.
 We denote the scenario in which HMNSs power \sbGRBs and BHs power \lbGRBs by the ``hybrid'' scenario.
 The scenario in which all \cbGRBs are powered by BHs, with the GRB duration increasing with the disk mass, is denoted by ``all-BH'' scenario.
 Both scenarios predict the formation of a \lbGRBs when the BH is surrounded by a massive disk.
 When a less massive disk is present (in nearly-equal mass ratio BNS mergers with $ \Mtot \gtrsim 2.8\,\msun $, or in BH-NS mergers with either high $ q $ or low $ a $), the all-BH scenario predicts a \sbGRB signal, whereas the hybrid scenario predicts a \lbGRB signal.
 When $ \Mtot \lesssim 2.8\,\msun $, the \cbGRB duration in the all-BH scenario depends on the uncertain post-HMNS collapse disk mass (see \S\ref{sec:delayed}).